hudsonsferreira/YakinduParser/README.md

 Requeriments description in a .odt format:

-(You can found it in the resources directory)
+(You can find it in the resources directory)

 ![Alt text] (/parser/spec/resources/images/refrigerator_requirements.png)